-School-based health services include covered behavioral health services, treatment and other measures to correct or ameliorate an identified mental health or substance use disorder.
-Services are provided by or through an LEA to children who attend public schools with or suspected of having a disability.
+School-based health services include covered behavioral health services, treatment and other measures to correct or ameliorate an identified mental health or substance abuse diagnosis.
+Services are provided by or through an LEA to children who attend public schools with or suspected of having disabilities.
 Services must be performed by qualified providers, who provide these services as part of their respective area of practice.
-In order for the local school systems to claim Medicaid reimbursement for behavioral health services provided by a certified school psychologist, the Centers for Medicaid and Medicare Services (CMS) requires that certified school psychologist must be supervised by a licensed psychologist that has authority to practice in the community/outside of schools.
-Behavioral health services provided in a school setting will only be reimbursed for recipients who are at least three years of age and less than 21 years of age, who have been determined eligible for Title XIX and for the Individuals with Disabilities Education Act (IDEA), Part B services, with a written service plan (an IEP) which contains medically necessary services recommended by a physician or other licensed practitioner of the healing arts, within the scope of his or her practice under state law.
+Behavioral health services provided in a school setting will only be reimbursed for recipients who are at least three years of age and less than 21 years of age, who have been determined eligible for Title XIX and IDEA, Part B services, with a written service plan (an IEP) which contains medically necessary services recommended by a physician or other licensed practitioner of the healing arts, within the scope of his or her practice under state law.
 Medicaid-covered services are provided in accordance with the established behavioral health service limitations.